 ● The B vitamins have a crucial role in energy production in the body.
 They are necessary to synthesize and utilize ATP, an energy molecule utilized by the body.

-Proper function of immune function and skin health also requires adequate intake of B vitamins.
+Proper function of immune function and skin health also requires an adequate intake of B vitamins.

-● Several studies have shown that pregnant women with lower intake of folic acid have children with higher incidence of eczema as well as asthma and allergies.
+● Several studies have shown that pregnant women with a lower intake of folic acid have children with a higher incidence of eczema as well as asthma and allergies.

 ● Biotin deficiency manifests as a rash nearly identical to eczema and completely resolves when biotin is supplemented in the diet.